fdeblasio/pokeemerald-expansion/notes.md

     - Currently all new ones seem to have a default value (Pecharunt is 1 foot tall and looks huge in it)
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - Add Volcanion to Scorched Slab? (since it's Fire/Water)
-- For Egg Groups that share names with types, give moves of that type to Pokémon not of that type in the egg group
+- For Egg Groups that share names with types, give Egg Moves moves of that type to Pokémon not of that type in the Egg Group
-    - Egg moves since egg group?
-    - Dragon: Dragon Claw/Pulse/Tail/etc. (where applicable)
-    - Fairy: Fairy Wind?
-(Igglybuff, Plusle, Minun, Audino, Hattena, Indeedee, Pikachu, Marill, Shroomish, Skitty, Budew, Snorunt, Cherubi, Phione, Dedenne, Carbink, Togedemaru, Impidimp, Milcery, Falinks, Morpeko, Tandemaus)
-    - Bug
-    - Flying
-    - Grass
+    - Flying: ???
+(Decidueye*, Flittle, Galairian Farfetch'd, Quaxly)
+    - Water 1/2/3: Water Gun/Waterfall/Water Spout/Muddy Water/Water Sport/Water Pulse/Water Shuriken/Chilling Water
+        - Water 1: Tadbulb, Galarian Slowpoke, Dratini, Paldean Wooper, Galarian Corsola, Delibird, Masquerain*, Bidoof, Stunfisk, Galarian Stunfisk, Inkay, Clobbopus, Pincurchin, Eiscue, Wattrel
-    - Water 1/2/3
+        - Water 2: Hisuian Qwilfish, Inkay
+        - Water 3: Lileep, Anorith, Crabrawler, Klawf, Galarian Corsola, Skorupi, Archen
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB
     - Ideally every Pokemon can learn their types' 40/65/90 power moves
 - Add more indicators of shiniess in wild battles in case sparkles are missed